Syrian Conflict Stokes Unease In Lebanon

-MAHER AL-MOKDAD: Release our son, or we're going to kidnap Syrian and Turkish citizens.
-Twenty-four hours passed, and nobody released Hassan, so we did what we threatened.
-We kidnapped people.
+"Release our son, or we're going to kidnap Syrian and Turkish citizens," he says bluntly.
+"Twenty-four hours passed and nobody released Hassan, so we did what we threatened.
+We kidnapped people."

-AL-MOKDAD: The Mokdad military arm went out and picked targets.
-Unfortunately, we got almost 21 innocents.
-We released, you know, them.
+"The Mokdad military arm went out and picked targets.
+Unfortunately, we got almost 21 innocents," he says, quickly adding that they were all released.

-KUHN: Mokdad sneers at the Lebanese government's impotence and inability to secure the release of his relative.
-He feels his fellow clansmen have no choice but to take the law into their own hands.
-This is part of the tribal code that prevails in the Bekaa Valley, where according to local media, the Mokdad clan presides over the illicit production of hashish.
+Mokdad says his fellow clansmen have no choice but to take the law into their own hands.
+This is part of the tribal code that prevails in the Bekaa valley, where according to reports in the Lebanese media, the Mokdad clan presides over the illicit production of hashish.

 Beirut-based journalist Hazem Saghieh describes it as a world of criminal machismo.

-HAZEM SAGHIEH: The ideology of tribalism is very much based on manhood and being able to challenge the state, being able to cross the borders illegally, being able to get your bread and butter through force.
+"The ideology of tribalism is very much based on manhood, and being able to challenge the state, being able to cross the borders illegally, being able to get your bread and butter through force," he says.

-SAMIR GEAGEA: (Through translator) It's as if Lebanon has no semblance of being a country - no constitution, nor rule of law, armed groups running around doing what they please.
-They draft their own foreign policy, speak on behalf of the country and kidnap whomever they want.
+"It's as if Lebanon has no semblance of being a country, no constitution, nor rule of law," he says.
+"Armed groups running around doing what they please.
+They draft their own foreign policy, speak on behalf of the country and kidnap whomever they want."

-KUHN: On August 9th, the Lebanese government announced the arrest of a former information minister, Michel Samaha.
-It also charged Syrian security chief Ali Mamlouk with giving Samaha explosives.
-Their alleged aim was to assassinate top religious leaders in order to set off a war among rival sects.
+Lebanese security forces also charged Syrian security chief Ali Mamlouk with giving Samaha explosives: so-called "sticky bombs," which are usually attached to the undersides of cars.
+The government says Samaha confessed to a plot to assassinate top religious leaders in order to set off a war among rival sects.

-The Lebanese state is weak, in part, by design, with religious sects and their political parties sharing power within the government.
+The Lebanese state is weak in part by design, with religious sects and their political parties sharing power within the government.
 But challenging the Syrian regime by arresting Samaha was a bold move on the government's part, says American University of Beirut political scientist Hilal Khashan.

-HILAL KHASHAN: Samaha is not an ordinary person, you know.
-I am absolutely sure that had the Internal Security Forces, had they not had damning evidence, they wouldn't have resorted to such a dramatic action.
+"Samaha is not an ordinary person," Khashan says.
+"I am absolutely sure that Internal Security Forces, had they not had damning evidence, they would not have resorted to such a dramatic action."

 But, Khashan explains, each Lebanese faction has foreign patrons, all of whom are now preoccupied with Syria.
 This is especially true of Iran, whose proxy is the Shiite militant group Hezbollah, whose military wing is stronger than the Lebanese army.

-KHASHAN: Iran did not create Hezbollah in order to exhaust and deplete its resources in the alleys of Beirut.
-They created it to come to their rescue should a regional war break out.
-Therefore, engaging Hezbollah in a civil war in Lebanon defeats the idea behind its creation.
+"Iran did not create Hezbollah in order to exhaust and deplete its resources in the alleys of Beirut," Khashan says.
+"They created it in order to come to their rescue should a regional war break out.
+Therefore, engaging Hezbollah in a civil war in Lebanon defeats the idea behind its creation."

 Lebanon's sectarian and political divisions are unquestionably deep, says Khashan, but for now, the consensus seems to be that nobody wants a repeat of the country's devastating 1975-1990 civil war.